 All stolen equipment must be immediately reported to the appropriate authorities, including the University Police Department and the office of Property Control.
 The Illinois State University Police Department will generate a police report and forward a copy to Property Control for file.

-Report the stolen equipment to the Fiscal Agent and the Property Control Specialist assigned to the area.
+Complete the form then report the stolen equipment to the Fiscal Agent and the Property Control Specialist assigned to the area.

 Surplus furniture/equipment is no longer needed or used by a department.
 It is transported across campus by Facilities Management Movers.